preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Teamwork Rollup
 ======================

 Use this block to show team sites and other teamworks the user has access to.
-Here's an example when the block is used to rollup projects (projects are teamworks):
+Here's an example when the block is used to rollup projects (projects are teamworks) in Omnia v7:

 .. image:: sitedirectory-v7.png